-In March 2020, the University of South Florida converted to remote instruction in response to the public health crisis created by the COVID-19 pandemic, and on August 24, 2020 the fall semester began in accordance with the reopening plan approved by the Board of Governors of the State University System.
-While the pandemic has adversely affected the revenues pledged to most of the bonds issued by the Financing Corporation, management has determined that, to date, the pandemic has not had a significant impact on the Corporation's cash flows.
+In March 2020, the University of South Florida converted to remote instruction in response to the public health crisis created by the COVID-19 pandemic.
+On August 24, 2020 the University followed the reopening plan approved by the Board of Governors of the State University System.
+On June 28, 2021, the University returned to pre-COVID classroom capacity and face-to-face courses, as well as campus operations.
+While the pandemic has adversely affected the revenues pledged to the bonds issued by the Financing Corporation, management has determined that, to date, the pandemic has not had a significant impact on the Corporation's cash flows.
 Management will continue its strong oversight of the Corporation's commitments and operations.
-The Corporation does not anticipate any difficulty in making its Fiscal Year 2020-21 annual debt service payments.
+The COVID-19 pandemic has not materially affected the fall 2021 revenues pledged to the bonds issued by the Financing Corporation and the Corporation does not anticipate any difficulty in making its Fiscal Year 2021-22 annual debt service payments.